kajpawl/flaskBlogApp/README.md

 ## About

 The project is a full-stack blog application written in Python using Flask microframework.
-It provides a simple blogging service and includes authentication through flask-login.
+It provides a simple blogging service and includes authentication through Flask-Login (Flask-JWT-Extended for API).
 The data is stored in the SQLite database.
 The frontend is provided through Jinja templates and WTForms.

 The project was deployed and is available at [Heroku](https://flask-company-blog-app.herokuapp.com/).